hardingadonis/Eyes_Protection_Reminder/README.md

 - Run project
 ```
-Find an application that named EPR.exe.
+Find an application that named EPR.exe
 Now, run it!!!
 ```

-- Or, you can download the binary in [here](https://github.com/hardingadonis/Eyes_Protection_Reminder/releases/tag/v3.x.x)
+- Or, you can download the binary in [here](https://github.com/hardingadonis/Eyes_Protection_Reminder/releases/tag/v4.x.x)

 ## IV.
 License